WallStreetMojo

 7. Why pursue PRM?

-What is the Financial Risk Manager (FRM)?
+What is a Financial Risk Manager (FRM)?

 FRM is offered by the Global Association of Risk Professionals (GARP) for risk management professionals looking to gain expertise in risk management practices in the financial services sector.